krokicki/derecho/README.md

 Derecho is a real-time, animated visualization of compute cluster activity, currently supporting Oracle Grid Engine clusters.
 Its primary goal is to demystify grid architecture and enable intuitive identification of grid usage patterns.
-It was created by Konrad Rokicki for the compute grid at HHMI's [Janelia Farm Research Campus](http://www.janelia.org/).
+It was created by Konrad Rokicki for the compute grid at HHMI's [Janelia Research Campus](http://www.janelia.org/).

 ## Features